KavyaVee00/CS-5004-Theory/README.md

 // child class GX750Camera extending the Camera class public class GX750Camera extends Camera {
-    // Implementation of the record method specific to GX750Camera - its only recording one second
+    // the record method specific to GX750Camera - its only recording one second
     @Override
     public void record() {
         System.out.println("Recording for one second...");